l33tlamer/nginx-ssl-perfect-score/README.md

 `example.eu.org.
 86400  IN DS  38257 13 2 35dca...`

+Propagation can take some time.
+You can test your setup with https://dnssec-analyzer.verisignlabs.com/

+https://dnsviz.net/ could also be helpful.

 # DANE TLSA

 You first must have a working DNSSEC setup, then you can proceed to add this.